KreischerPanoptic/medusa-payment-liqpay/README.md

 ### Install the LiqPay Plugin

-In the root of your Medusa server, run the following command to install the Paystack plugin:
+In the root of your Medusa server, run the following command to install the LiqPay plugin:

 ```bash
 yarn add medusa-payment-liqpay